The following is a guest post written by Mark Skoskiewicz, founder of MyGuru Academic Tutoring and Test Prep.

 The GMAT, as you probably know, is a standardized exam used by business schools to help them assess the qualifications of candidates for advanced study in business and management (primarily MBA, but it’s also used for PhD applicants).

-The GMAT exam is designed to test skills that are highly important to business and management programs.
-It assesses analytical writing and problem-solving abilities, along with the data sufficiency, logic, and critical reasoning skills that are vital to real-world business and management success.”
+The GMAT exam measures are designed to test skills that are highly important to business and management programs.
+It assesses analytical writing and problem-solving abilities, along with the data sufficiency, logic, and critical reasoning skills that are vital to real-world business and management success.

 You’ll also read that these are skills you have developed and honed over many years through education and work (which may or may not be true).
 However, the above paragraph really doesn’t tell the whole story.

+Let’s start with what the GMAT is not.
 The above paragraph gives a good overview of what creators of the GMAT communicate about what the GMAT measures.
-It’s helpful, but it’s not all encompassing.
+It’s helpful, but it’s not all-encompassing.

-- A test of how you think.
+- a test of how you think

 Let’s explore the importance of that last point about it being an unfamiliar test.

 The GMAT has a range of math topics that, while basic, must be applied in the context of complex and generally strange word problems.
 It also tests some math topics that, while basic, you may not have seen for 10+ years.
 And, in the case of probability and number theory, may address some basic math topics that you’ve actually never been exposed to.

+What does the GMAT really measure?

 So, with all that said, what does the GMAT really measure?
+How to measure GMAT ability?
 I like to say that the GMAT really measures six things:

-- Analytical skills – note, this clearly includes the ability to do relatively simple math calculations quickly in your head, which is a learnable skill, but one which many students need to build over time.
-The GMAT tests your mental math skills.
+- Analytical skills note, this clearly includes the ability to do relatively simple math calculations quickly in your head, which is a learnable skill, but one which many students need to build over time.
+The GMAT tests prep your mental math skills.

-- Reading comprehension skills.
+- Reading comprehension skills

-- Critical thinking skills.
+- Critical thinking skills

-- Time management skills.
+- Time management skills

-- Your willingness/ability to study for an unfamiliar test.
+- Your willingness/ability to study for an unfamiliar test

 About the Author

 Mark Skoskiewicz earned a B.S. in Business from Indiana University and an MBA from Northwestern-Kellogg.
-He’s spent 10+ years as a business strategy consultant(most recently at TRC Advisory), and founded MyGuru, a 1-1 tutoring and test prep, in 2009.
+He’s spent 10+ years as a business strategy consultant(most recently at TRC Advisory) and founded MyGuru, a 1-1 tutoring and test prep, in 2009.
 MyGuru recently partnered with Admit Master to launch a unique small group GMAT class in Chicago.